 Buffy Speak: A fouled-up explanation of something by someone intelligent enough to understand it but not articulate/mature/educated/attentive enough to describe it, usually using overly simple language construction.
 A bit of a self-demonstrating title for the trope.

 Darker and Edgier: The tendency of shows to try to give themselves a new feel that is darker and edgier.
-Usually involves trying to add more angst, more violence, more rage from the characters, and putting them into more dangerous situations.
+Usually involves trying to add more angst, more violence, or more rage from the characters, and putting them into more dangerous situations.

 Dead Horse Trope: A trope that has been so overdone, analyzed, and mocked that its different varieties or parodies have had to be classified and given names.
 Most clichés are simply Discredited Tropes.